The 3-step writing formula that will power up your words

 Bottom line: using a writing formula is not cheating in the world of English literature and movies!

-The 3-step writing formula
+The 3-step formula for writing sales copy

 The simplest and most versatile is the 3-step writing master formula.
 If you can follow a recipe and cook a decent meal, then you will be able to follow this formula to create compelling words for your solo business.